SCUBA DIVING IN TAHITI

 This crystal clear lagoon, once filled filled with mother-of-pearl, is now home to diving perfection.
 The concentrated dive sites offer a wide variety of lagoon, drift, and ocean dives with unique marine life experiences.
 Species include marbled groupers, which breed in the pass each July.
 Other encounters are similar to other atolls with a rich variety of smaller and larger species meeting in and around the pass.

-Some of the established dive sites around Manihi include:
+Some established MANIHI dive sites include:

 - Tairapa Pass : Pass dive 20-70 feet